hbctraining/Intro-to-ChIPseq/lessons/03_align_and_filtering.md

 - **`MPOS`:** is the mate position (1-based, leftmost).
 - **`ISIZE`:** is the inferred insert size.

-Finally, you have the raw sequence data from the original FASTQ file stored for each read.
+Finally, you have the raw sequence data from the original FASTQ file stored for each read:

 - **`SEQ`:** is the raw sequence
 - **`QUAL`:** is the associated quality values for each position in the read.